-Sellers should consider: "What can I increase, reduce, avoid, increase, so that the customer has less stress and pressure, that he has better, that he reaches his goals safely?"
-Prepared so he spares himself and his customer disappointment.
+Sellers should consider: “What can I increase, decrease, avoid, increase so that the customer has less stress and pressure, that he is better off, that he can achieve his goals safely?”
+In this way, he saves himself and his customer disappointments.

 4. Ask questions

-By appointment, opinion questions are excellent helpers.
-The salesperson learns how his customer is on a particular topic.
-"What do you think if we sit down then or then?" or "What happens when we first talk over the phone?"
+Questions of opinion are excellent helpers when making appointments.
+The seller finds out how his customer is on a particular topic.
+"What do you think of it when we sit down then or then?" or "How about when we talk about it by phone?"

-If the customer actually says, "Nothing!", Which in reality hardly happens, then the seller notices that his offer has probably not pulled.
-So back to the beginning and answer yourself the questions: "What is the real value for the customer?" and "Why am I - not - relevant?"
+If the customer actually says: "Nothing!", Which in reality hardly ever occurs, the seller will still notice that his offer has probably not taken off.
+So back to the beginning and answer the questions yourself: "What is the real added value for the customer?" and "Why am I - not - relevant?"

 5. Do not take rejection personally

-True to the motto "Everybody's Darling is everybody's Depp" a seller can not please everyone.
-That is not desirable.
-Sellers just have to deal with the fact that, no matter how they position themselves, what they offer, and how they are purposefully prepared, there will always be people who say no.
+True to the motto “Everybody's Darling is everybody's Depp”, a seller cannot please everyone.
+That is also not worth striving for.
+Sellers simply have to cope with the fact that no matter how they position themselves, what they offer and how carefully they prepare, there will always be people who say no.